kiki-kanri/kikiutils-node-mongoose/README.md

 cp .env.example .env
 ```

-4. Set the MONGODB_URI in the .env file with your MongoDB connection string.
+4. Set the MONGODB_URI in the .env file with your MongoDB connection string
 5. Run the example code

 - If you use bun, run this command directly